Caioflandau/caioflandau.github.io/_posts/2018-06-23-installing-android-support-library-flutter-project.md

 In this small post, we'll look at how to install the Android Support Library on a Flutter project.
 <!--more-->

+# Update: use AndroidX instead if possible!
+The Android Support library is deprecated and has been replaced with AndroidX.
+I wrote a similar guide on [how to use AndroidX on your Flutter project](/using-androidx-flutter-project).

 # Why?
 If you've worked with Android projects in the past, you may be used to having the Support Library for various backwards-compatible goodies.
 It comes for free when creating a regular Android project with Android Studio.